 Biological Product Registration Classification in China

-Class 1: Innovative vaccines without marketing authorization in or outside China
+Class 1: Innovative vaccines that have not been granted marketing authorization in or outside China

-Class 1.1: Vaccines for diseases that currently have no effective prevention measures.
+Class 1.1: Vaccines for diseases that have no effective prevention measures.

-Class 1.2: New antigens developed on the basis of the approved vaccines that are already on the market.
-E.g. recombinant DNA vaccines, new nucleic acid vaccines, new conjugate vaccines made based on approved polysaccharide vaccines, etc.
+Class 1.2: New antigens developed on the basis of the approved vaccines, e.g., new recombinant DNA vaccines, new nucleic acid vaccines, new conjugate vaccines made based on approved polysaccharide vaccines, etc.